 Fixing sliver polygons in spatial join operations

-Integrating robust topology controls into your Demographic Data Integration & Spatial Joins pipeline prevents downstream attribution drift and ensures that trade area analytics remain deterministic across iterative planning cycles.
+Integrating robust topology controls into your Demographic Data Integration & Spatial Joins pipeline prevents downstream attribution drift and ensures trade area analytics remain deterministic across iterative planning cycles.

 Root Cause Analysis & Programmatic Detection